gavandivya/Swindle/README.md

 # Swindle
-A new approach to banking technology that's fast, accurate and more agile🚀.
+A new approach to banking technology that's fast, accurate and more agile.
 Get your loan applocations approved faster and have the flexibility to learn from your customers as you grow.
 I present to you, Swindle loan app, a progressive web application powered by artifical intelligence to deliver loan applications faster.

 ## Technology Stack